alexiscarbillet/ac-electricity/docs/index.md

 This website will contains different topics about electricity and the science behind it.

-So far, there are 3 main categories:
+So far, there are 6 main categories:

-- **physical signals**: explains the science behind electricity.
+- **conductors**: about the different conductors of electricity.

+- **energy source**: about how electricity is produced.

 - **hardware**: explains how the different pieces of a computer work.

 - **home appliances**: explains how the different devices we use everyday transform electricity into different actions.

+- **physical signals**: explains the science behind electricity.

+- **semi-conductors**: about their proprieties and how they are used.

 You can find some explanations about [how electricity was discovered and then used through time](history.md).